 Humanity has previously seen two major resource transitions that have had radical impacts on day-to-day life: the Neolithic revolution (from hunting and gathering to agrarian) and the industrial revolution (from agrarian to pre-sustainable industrial).
-This writing course will consider the hypothesis that the human enterprise now requires a third such resource revolution- the sustainability revolution (from pre-sustainable industrial) of the sustainability revolution (from pre-sustainable industrial) and that future generations will judge those of us alive today by how well we responded to this imperative.
+This writing course will consider the hypothesis that the human enterprise now requires a third such resource revolution-the sustainability revolution (from pre-sustainable industrial to sustainable industrial)-and that future generations will judge those of us alive today by how well we responded to this imperative.
 Topics addressed include past resource revolutions, resource and environmental metrics, energy, food, water, and climate.
 Writing assignments will include a personal essay, a critique encompassing one or a few sources, and an integrated analysis.
 Enrollment is limited to 16 students.